Bitter Days, Bitter-Sweet Days, and Sweet Days

 Because it is difficult to know how deep the hurt goes for each person who loses someone, no one can understand the sorrow of another person without some revelation to help.

-No pictures to honor her beauty, memories are all that are left in the recesses of my soul to cherish her memory.
+With no pictures to honor her beauty, memories are all that are left in the recesses of my soul to cherish her memory.
 She left this life in her sleep after her pacemaker stopped working.
 She did not make a sound other than to expel her breath the last time, And then she was gone.
-It harrows me so to recall the simple end of her laughter and her smiles.
+It harrows me to recall the simple end of her laughter and her smiles.
 The end of her swearing and loving in the same breath.
 There needs to be no story attached, just a love missing.

 T'is the Season